stuburger/yafl/packages/docs/docs/overview.md

 ## Motivation

-I didn't build Yafl because I saw the need for yet another form library.
-Instead, Yafl started out as an idea that has evolved throughout development.
-It has gone through many iterations (I dare you to go through the commit history) and on a number of occations I almost had to start from the beginning when I realized that the current code structure didn't accommodate a specific use case.
-Validation in particular was handled in multiple wildly different ways before I stumbled on - for better or worse - the idea of rendering a Validator.

-So there you have it, the motivation for the existence of this library was pretty much of the "eh, why not" variety as opposed to the often touted "I saw a need for it" variety.
-That said however, I've have found Yafl extremely fun and flexible over the last 2 years - even more so, I dare say, than the alternatives.
+I certainly didn't build Yafl because I saw the need for yet another form library.
+There are already a number of great implementations of form libraries in React, and I hope this is yet another addition to that list.
+So while the motivation for building this library was very much of the "eh, why not" variety (as opposed to the often touted "I saw a need for it" variety), I've have found Yafl extremely fun and flexible - even more so, I dare say, than the alternatives.

 ## Philosophy

 Yafl's philosophy is to "keep it super simple".
 While it provides a lot of functionality out of the box, it aims to keep it's API surface area as small as possible while still remaining flexible and easy to use.
-At the start of Yafl's development, the decision was made to leave as much of the implementation of your form up to you, the developer.
-Yafl aims to provide the tools to build forms without caring too much about the specific use case.

-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 ## Why use YAFL?

 * Use TypeScript to create strongly typed forms that give you peace of mind and a good nights sleep. 😴
-* Create multi-page forms without needing to use specialized components or a state management library like flux or redux. 😮
 * Structure your components to match the shape of your data.
 This means no more accessing field values using string paths! 🤯
 * Deeply nested forms and forms within forms! 🎁
 * Render an Error! 😱